BradBeise/RedditScraper/README.md

 # RedditScraper
-A Reddit Scraper that checks for deals on SSD's from a subreddit
+A Reddit Scraper that emails a user every 30 minutes the newest deals on SSD's from a subreddit